jrdhowell/jrdhowell/README.md

-Hi, I am Jared.
-I have a mathematics background and enjoy the problem solving involved with coding.
 I look forward to adding different projects I have worked on here.
 I hope you enjoy and maybe can find them useful.